-Video students doing their reading lesson, or have each student read a story from the Stories activity.
-When viewing a student's video with him or her, point out positive behaviors and talk about new words learned in the lesson, independent successes, and so forth.
+Make a video of students doing their reading lesson, or have each student read a story from the Stories acitivity.
+When viewing the video with a student, point out positive behaviors and talk about new words learned in the lesson, independent successes, and so on.